MetOffice/lfric_core/documentation/source/user_guide/meshes/mesh_configuration_namelists.rst

       file.
 Valid options:

       ``ll``
-        Spherical coordinates (lon,lat) in (Degrees East, Degrees North).
+        Spherical coordinates (lon,lat) in (°E,°N).

       ``xyz``
-        Cartesian coordinates, This is only supported for a flat planar mesh at z=0, as a result features are located with only 2-coordinates, ``(x,y)`` in metres.
+        Cartesian coordinates, This is only supported for a flat planar mesh at z=0, as a result, features are located with only 2-coordinates, ``(x,y)`` in metres.

   * ``geometry``: **'<string>'**